Sitefinity/sitefinity-aspnetcore-mvc-samples/README.md

 * blazor - for integrating blazor components in the .Net ViewComponent widgets
 * blazor-dev-tools - for integrating Telerik UI for blazor components in the .Net ViewComponent widgets
 * bootstrap-overides - for overriding the default boostrap classes
+* breadcrumb - for generating a breadcrumb of pages
 * captcha - for creating a captcha widget for forms by using google recaptcha v2 or v3.
 * change-grid-system - for using a TailWind, a different css grid system
 * conditional-rendering-in-editor - demonstrates how conditional rendering can be applied based on the current context - edit, preview or live